 No, the NanoJapan Program is only open to freshman and sophomore students.
 Juniors and above are encouraged to review the Other Related Programs page for information on other programs they may be eligible to apply to.
 Graduate students are encouraged to investigate the National Science Foundation: East Asia Pacific Summer Institute Program.

 No. High school students and graduating high-school seniors are not eligible to apply for the NanoJapan IREU program.
 To be eligible to apply you must be a currently-enrolled, degree seeking student at a U.S. university or college in your first or second year of study.
-See our K-12 Outreach page for more information on opportunities that are available for pre-university students.
+High school students are not eligible to apply.

 The dates of the NanoJapan program are firm and selected students must participate in all aspects of the program including the pre-departure orientation, language and culture program in Tokyo, research internship, and re-entry program at Rice University.
 If your academic schedule does not allow you to participate in NanoJapan we would encourage you to review the Other Related Programs page of our website.